apache/jackrabbit-site/src/site/markdown/creating-releases.md

 - remove the tag from source control,
 - drop the staged repository,
 - revert the version release in Jira,
-- check for JIRA issues that in the mean time have been resolved for the "next" version, and set that version to "this" version,
+- check for JIRA issues that in the meantime have been resolved for the "next" version, and set that version to "this" version,
 - and announce that the vote has failed by replying to the vote email.

 Otherwise: